vincentbarr/vincentbarr.github.com/_posts/2012-02-18-american-psycho-dorsia.md

 layout: post
 title: "Bret Easton Ellis Fans, We Have Reservations for Two"
 category: essais
 excerpt: Two for Dorsia at 9pm, Friday.
 Perfect.
+comments: true
 ---

 I’ll admit it: I’ve watched American Psycho an unhealthy number of times.